 Just as he puts his mask on, he hears an A.I. voice congratulating him on completing his training wheels protocol.
 He quickly adjusts to it and tells her to locate a tracker that he placed before it properly guides him.
 Later, he arrives at a discreet road in Maryland before he comes across Vulture attempting another heist upon a cargo truck.
 After the A.I. convinces him to go into Enhanced Combat Mode, Spider-Man engages his foe and attempts to shoot some web.
 However, it comes out in a rapid fire mode as the A.I. tells him that it’s the default setting for Enhanced Combat Mode.
 Vulture then takes advantage and knocks him into the cargo hold where he hits his head and loses consciousness.
 Later, he wakes up and assumes that he’s in the villain’s main lair.
 As he anticipates a fierce fight, he rams his way out and discovers no one in sight.
 The A.I. then tells him that he’s in the Damage Control Storage Unit and that it’s the most secure facility on the Eastern Seaboard.
 After a while (where the movie showed him testing out his various web-shooting modes), Peter decides to name his suit’s A.I. as Karen before he asks if he should tell Liz that’s he Spider-Man, especially since he’s worried about her reaction.
 Karen says that if she was Liz, then she wouldn’t be disappointed in him before she tells him that he’s only been here for 37 minutes.
 Peter then decides to search through the Vulture’s bag and find anything that could help him escape.
 He then notices a familiar glowing artifact within the stash as Karen tells him that it’s an explosive Chitauri energy core and that it’ll go off if it’s exposed to radiation.
 Parker then tells her that she has to help him hack the time lock in order to warn his friend.
 Back at the hotel, it’s morning and their teammates are about to head out to the competition as Ned decides to place the energy core in his Decathalon jacket.

-Back at the storage vault, Spider-Man goes through hundreds of trials before he finally does one that allows the door to open up and allow him to begin his time-crunching trek back to D.C.
+Back at the storage vault, Spider-Man goes through hundreds of trials before he finally does one that allow him to open the doors and begin his time-crunching trek back to D.C.
 Not too long after Liz, Ned, Michelle, Flash and the rest of their team win the Academic Decathalon, the group proceeds to go check out the Washington Monument.
 Michelle decides to wait outside due to the fact that the structure was “built by slaves” before Ned gets called by Peter and lets him know that the energy core is in his backpack.
-Parker tries to warn him not to let it go through the x-ray, but he’s unable to deliver his message due to the call gets dropped.
-As the group rides the elevator while the tour guide informs them about the structure, the energy core begins to build its energy.
+Parker tries to warn him not to let it go through the x-ray, but he’s unable to deliver his message due to the call getting dropped.
+As the group rides the elevator while the tour guide informs them about the structure, the energy core begins to build up.
 By the time that Spider-Man arrives, Issue 1 ends with the energy core going off and causing massive structural damage to the monument.
 Karen then informs him that the core has caused some major damage to the elevator, while Michelle tells him to save her friends.

 Issue 2 begins with Spidey hurriedly climbing up the monument in order to reach his classmates.
 Just as the group is about to climb out, the safety cable ends up snapping.
-Thankfully, Spider-Man swings in and uses his web to hold the elevator up and allow them to climb out to safety.
-Just as Liz is about to do so, the webbing snaps and the elevator plunges to the ground.
-Thankfully, Spidey was able to save her and help her reach solid ground before his own snaps and he comically falls down the shaft.
+Thankfully, Spider-Man swings in and uses his web to hold the elevator up in order for his classmates to climb out to safety.
+Just as Liz is about to do so, the webbing snaps and the elevator plunges towards the ground.
+Thankfully, Spidey was able to save her and help her reach solid ground before his own web-line snaps and he comically falls down the shaft.
 Later, Peter has arrived back home as he talks to Karen about the identity of the weapons dealers that he came across.
 She mentions that she can do facial scanning off of the footage that pertains to what he sees.
 As such, he goes back to last Friday to the incident.
 Unfortunately, she doesn’t have any criminal records on the two dealers.
 Thankfully, she does recognize the buyer as a minor criminal named Aaron Davis and that he lives in the same neighborhood.
-As such, Peter decides to go interrogate Jim.
+As such, Peter decides to go interrogate him.

 One interrogation later, we then shift over to the Staten Island Ferry as Spider-Man looks over an illegal dealing that’s about to go down.
 From there, he intervenes and beats the goons up.
 Elsewhere on the ship, Adrian gets contacted about Spider-Man’s appearance and heads out to deal with him.
 Back with Spidey, he takes care of the thugs before Toomes yells out that he’s finished.
 Just as Spider-Man realizes that he’s the Vulture, he’s suddenly approached by several FBI agents as he questions why they’re here.
 Suddenly, Vulture emerges with a high-tech weapon and goes on the offensive.

 As Hogan notices this from afar, Spidey uses his web to turn the damaged plane away from innocent civilians before it ultimately crashes on a beach right outside Coney Island.
 Just as a battered Parker takes off his mask, Vulture assaults him one last time before he attempts to fly off with a box of Arc Reactors.
-Peter notices that his badly-damaged are about to explode and tries to warn him, but Adrian doesn’t listen as they blow up and consume him.
+Peter notices that his badly-damaged wings are about to explode and tries to warn him, but Adrian doesn’t listen as they blow up and consume him.
 Thankfully, Spider-Man rushes over and manages to rescue him.
-Happy and the police come across the recovered Avengers tech with Toomes webbed up in them.
-At school, Peter learns that Liz and her mother have to move far away due to Adrian’s action.
+Later, Happy and the police come across the recovered Avengers tech with Toomes webbed up in them.
+Over at school the next day, Peter learns that Liz and her mother have to move far away due to Adrian’s actions.
 As a result, Michelle became the new leader of their academic team, with the added bonus of her actual name being revealed as “MJ”.
-Later on, Tony would bring Parker to the Avengers’ base and offer him the chance to join the Avengers, compete with a new suit.
+Later on, Tony would bring Parker to the Avengers’ base and offer him the chance to join the team, complete with a new suit.
 However, he declines since he wants to stay close to his neighborhood.
 Once he gets home, he soon discovers that Stark has allowed him to have his other suit back.
 And so, the comic ends with him wearing it once again in confident triumph.
 However, May had accidentally seen this and has now unintentionally learned her nephew’s secret identity.

 For our final movie tie-in comic for this whole series, we now shift our attention to a semi-obscure and digital-only book called “Spider-Man: Homecoming — Fight or Flight”.
 Taking place after the events of the film, this appears to be a promotional tie-in with the famed toy store Toys “R” Us.
 For this eight-page tale, Marc Sumerak took up the writing duties, Craig Russeau handled the art work and Guru eFX was given the task of coloring this book.
 So what did our famous web-head find himself in after his inaugural solo outing within the MCU?
 Let’s make our way into one last wall-crawling venture and find out.